 THE THEME helps define how you, your family, friends, and guests will be able to become part of the solemnization.
 Here are some guidelines:

-- Christian - embraces the values of the New Testament with overtones from the Vatican and the Church of England.
+- Christian - embraces the values of the New Testament with overtones from Baptist, Protestant, Roman Catholic, and the Church of England traditions.

 - Spiritual - removes religious organizations from the Rites being exchanged and focuses on the participants and their devotion to each other.
 May or may not include traditional prayers and blessings and is a way to expression the Love shared the way the couple prefers and not any particular church, or religious sect.